SAP/fundamental-tools/doc/app.md

 - ABAP API adaptations, extensions, choreography, orchestration, caching etc. can be added here, covering industry or customer specific requirements

-- The server logic sometimes need access to ABAP data stuctures at field level. `abap get` and `call` commands can help here with [call templates](../abap-api-tools/README.md#abap-function-module-call-template)
+- The server logic sometimes need access to ABAP data stuctures at field level. `abap` CLI [call templates](../abap-api-tools/README.md#abap-function-module-call-template) can help here.

 ## View Model

-Via server routes, ABAP data structures reach the View-Model, now in JSON format.
-The programming language is now JavaScript but the business logic processing can be still done the ABAP way.
+Via server routes, ABAP data structures reach the View-Model.
+The programming language is now JavaScript and the business logic processing can be also here done the ABAP way.
 Calling BAPI COMMIT after BAPI CHANGE still possible for example, via server routes now.

 - Modern object oriented JavaScript makes also this layer doable by ABAP developers interested in JavaScript
 - One the same logic can run on app server or View Model level.
 With JavaScript servers, even the same code can be shifted back and forth, between app server and view model.

-The model pattern depends on ABAP API structure and app requirements and may look like this:
+The model pattern depends on ABAP API structure and app requirements, may look like this:

 ```JavaScript
 import { UIApp, UIHttp, UIUtils } from '../../resources/index';